Caryl Yasko: Works

 Yasko designs murals emphasizing collaborative creation, as such, her murals are painted in conjunction with concrete sculptures resulting in unique projects.

-Yasko created an award-winning mural titled Under City Stone (1972, Hyde Park, Chicago) which was recently restored by Ms. Yasko.
+Yasko created an award-winning mural titled Under City Stone (1972, Hyde Park, Chicago) which was recently restored by Yasko.
 The Health of the People is the Foundation of Their Happiness and Power (1973, Chicago), I am the People (1974, Chicago), Lemont Quarry Workers (1975 original, 2021 restoration, Lemont, Illinois), Prescription for Good Health Care (1975, Chicago), Razem (Chicago), and The Prairie Tillers (1980 original, 2004 restoration, Whitewater, Wisconsin), Robert Kellner Memorial (Madison, Wisconsin, 1984) and I am Quercus Lobata (UC Davis, 2014).

-Yasko was featured in the documentary “Pioneering Women Muralists of Hyde Park” and features the history of public art in the Hyde Park neighborhood of Chicago, Illinois and was screened in the 14th Annual New Hope Film Festival in Pennsylvania (2024).
+Yasko was featured in the film documentary “Pioneering Women Muralists of Hyde Park” (2024) directed by Esau Melendez, which features the history of public art in the Hyde Park neighborhood of Chicago, Illinois and was screened in the 14th Annual New Hope Film Festival in Pennsylvania (2024).